 7. Measuring cups

-Mason jars have embossed liquid ounce measurements! :straight_ruler: These are our drinking glasses already anyway, but we skip the step of using (and then washing) a measuring cup when making coffee from cold brew concentrate or measuring milk for hot chocolate! :coffee:
+Did you notice that Mason jars have embossed liquid ounce measurements?
+Since we already use jars as glasses, we skip the step of using (and then washing) a measuring cup when making coffee from cold brew concentrate or measuring milk for hot chocolate!

 8. Cookie cutters

-Every year in early spring, we celebrate Purim by baking triangle-shaped cookies called hamentashen. :cookie: Mason jars are the perfect size to cut the starting dough circles we need (before filling with something delicious and folding three sides in).
+Another annual family tradition of ours is celebrating Purim each spring by baking triangle-shaped cookies called hamentashen.
+Mason jars are the perfect size to cut the starting dough circles we need (before adding filling and folding three sides in).

-We make a lot of cookies and mail them out to friends and family around the States. :mailbox_with_mail: Our Purim tradition is the only reason I bought shipping label printer sheets in the first place, which I then also started using for custom labels around the house.
-The Mason-jar-cut cookies can be tetris-ed perfectly into USPS small flat rate boxes that I prepay for and label from home.
+We make a lot of cookies and mail them out to friends and family around the States.
+Our Purim tradition is the only reason I bought shipping label printer sheets in the first place, which I then also started using for custom labels around the house.
+The Mason-jar-cut cookies can be tetris-ed perfectly into USPS small flat rate boxes that I add prepaid shipping labels to at home.

-jars Our 2022 batch of 300+ cookies, featuring classic prune, chocolate peanut-butter, and pumpkin! :jack_o_lantern: We try out new fillings every year.
+Our 2022 batch of 300+ cookies, featuring classic prune, chocolate peanut-butter, and pumpkin!
+We try out new fillings every year.

 Bonus Properties !

-Mason jars are the ideal vessel for so many use cases in our lives.
-AND they are also:
+In addition to being the ideal vessel for so many use cases in our lives, Mason jars are also:

-1. :muscle: Durable.
-These jars are designed to withstand high heat and pressure for canning.
-That means they won’t chip or crack or break when tossed in the sink with pots and pans.
+- Durable.
+They’re designed to withstand high heat and pressure for canning.
+That means they won’t chip or break when tossed in the sink with pots and pans.

-2. :shopping: Replaceable.
-Mason jars are easy to come by in grocery, hardware, homegoods, and big box stores!
-I don’t worry about breaking or losing these since they’re easy and inexpensive to replace.
+- Replaceable.
+I don’t worry about breaking or losing these since they’re easy to find and inexpensive to replace.

-3. :recycle: Recyclable.
-We don’t get rid of jars, but it’s nice to know that these are “food grade containers” and therefore can be recycled if needed instead of ending up in a landfill.
-Glass is sand, so infinitely recyclable.
+- Recyclable.
+We don’t get rid of jars, but it’s nice to know that these “food grade” glass containers can be recycled if needed instead of ending up in a landfill.

 Shilpa Kobren is the Associate Director of Rare Disease Analysis at Harvard Medical School where she focuses on analyzing genomic sequencing data with patient clinical information to derive insights into human diseases.
 Shilpa lives in an 1890s urban apartment in Cambridge, Massachusetts with her husband and two energetic toddlers.
 She retains her sense of peace amid the chaos by creating and iteratively improving systems that optimize daily efficiency in her family's constrained living space.